ricomoss/python-april-2014/class3/README.md

 Exercise 1
 -----------------

-Given a dictionary of test scores, create a function that will return the person who had the highest score and their name.
+Given a dictionary of test scores, create a function that will print the name of the person who had the highest score and their score.

     {
         'james': 75,